 About McCarthy + Co

-With more than 25 years of experience in dealing with personal injury claims *, McCarthy + Co. has expertise in a wide variety of fields including workplace and road traffic accidents.
-We are a family-run business, who pride ourselves on offering honest, impartial and helpful advice.
+With more than 30 years of experience in dealing with personal injury claims, McCarthy + Co. has expertise in a wide variety of fields including road traffic and car accident compensation claims cases.
+We are a family-run business, and we pride ourselves on offering honest, impartial and helpful advice.

-Our offices are based in Dublin and Cork but we have worked with clients throughout Ireland in locations ranging from Galway to Waterford.
-You can count on us for legal advice, guidance and assistance on any form of personal injury *.
+Our offices are based in Dublin and Cork but we work with clients throughout Ireland in locations ranging from Galway to Waterford.
+You can count on us for legal advice, guidance and assistance on any form of personal injury.

 Follow Flor on Social Media